CDCgov/MicrobeTrace-Archive/README.md

 to see if it's an existing issue.
 If not, please file a [new issue](https://github.com/CDCgov/MicrobeTRACE/issues).

 ---

+## Accessibility and 508 Compliance

+The MicrobeTrace application is not compliant with all 508 standards, and as such, it is not accessible by individuals with disabilities.
+However, the application complies with the 508 Accommodations stated in our [Voluntary Product Accessibility Template (VPAT) form](https://github.com/CDCgov/MicrobeTRACE/raw/master/docs/0.1.12_VPAT.docx).

 ## Public Domain
 This project constitutes a work of the United States Government and is not